 - Connection bonding, Speedify can use multiple internet connections at the same time to give you the Speed of all of them added up,

-- Seamless failover, when your main internet connection stops working, Speedify can transfer your streams to another connection seamlessly, which means that downloads and streams aren't even interrupted.
+- Seamless fail-over, when your main internet connection stops working, Speedify can transfer your streams to another connection seamlessly, so downloads and streams aren't even interrupted.

 - Much more: Improved performance on lossy links thanks to error correct, a Redundant mode for when reliability is everything (like streaming audio), and more

-- Running on very small devices like the Raspberry Pi lets you put bonding in your backpack.
-This is great for streaming in the real world (IRL)
+- Running on tiny devices like the Raspberry Pi lets you put bonding in your backpack.
+This is great for streaming in the real world (IRL).

 How do I get started?